High School Concerto Competition

-Since 2001, the United States Navy Band has been proud to host and present the High School Concerto Competition.
-This annual competition is an opportunity for talented musicians to perform with the Navy Concert Band.
-Encouraging young musicians is one of the Navy Band's education objectives, and the High School Concerto Competition provides an opportunity to work closely and feature some of the most dedicated students.
+Each year since 2001, the United States Navy Band has been proud to host and present the High School Concerto Competition.
+Encouraging young musicians is one of the Navy Band's educational objectives, and we are pleased to offer this annual program as an opportunity for talented high school age musicians to perform with the Concert Band.

-Each year, interested students submit audio recordings for consideration in the preliminary round.
-These recordings serve as the best representation of the students' playing.
-After the Navy Band receives and evaluates the recordings, a select number of finalists are invited to the historic Washington Navy Yard to audition in person.
-From this select group, the committee chooses a winner to perform with the Concert Band.
-The winner rehearses with the band at the dress rehearsal and subsequently performs in concert.
-The Concerto Competition concert is one of the most highly anticipated events of the year for both the Navy Band and National Capital Region audiences.
+Each year, students submit high quality audio recordings for consideration in the preliminary round.
+The recordings are evaluated, and a select number of finalists are invited to the historic Washington Navy Yard to audition in person.
+From this group, the committee chooses a winner to perform their solo work with the Concert Band, and invites all of the finalists to perform a work side-by-side with the Concert Band.

-While the Navy Band is pleased to motivate and reward young musicians, the High School Concerto Competition is often more than a platform for students seeking a future in music.
-While many past winners have gone on to pursue music professionally, a number of competition winners have pursued education and careers in fields as diverse as biology, physics and engineering.
-The Navy Band considers it a pleasure to work with and inspire some of the leading minds of tomorrow.
+While the Navy Band is pleased to motivate and reward young musicians, the Concerto Competition is often more than a platform for students seeking a future in music.
+While many past winners have gone on to pursue music professionally, some have pursued education and careers in fields as diverse as biology, physics and engineering.
+The Navy Band considers it a pleasure to work with and inspire talented and diverse young men and women.

 2015 Concerto Competition Winner